-This special experience for groups focuses on the art and decorative style of the House of Lords.
+2019 is 200 years since Queen Victoria and her husband Prince Albert were born.
+This special experience for groups focuses on the Victorian art and decorative style of the House of Lords.

 What does the tour cover?

-These tours start at the top of the Royal Staircase in Norman Porch and follow the Queen's processional route at the State Opening of Parliament through the Queen's Robing Room, Royal Gallery and Prince's Chamber before entering the majestic Lords Chamber.
+These tours start at the top of the Royal Staircase in Norman Porch and follow the Monarch's processional route at the State Opening of Parliament through the Robing Room, Royal Gallery and Prince's Chamber before entering the majestic Lords Chamber.

 The visit showcases the exquisite craftsmanship of Augustus Welby Northmore Pugin and Charles Barry, and the artistry of William Dyce and Daniel Maclise amongst many others.